GratissTV/Stardew_Valley_Cheater_VS_Speedrunner/Speedrunner_Route.md

 - Check the Queen of Sauce for the [Radish Salad](https://stardewvalleywiki.com/Radish_Salad) recipe.
 - At 9 AM, go to Clint, retrieve the [Copper Axe](https://stardewvalleywiki.com/Axes), and upgrade to the [Steel Axe](https://stardewvalleywiki.com/Axes) (5,000g).
-- If your run goals include shipping everything by the end of year 1, you must buy and plant a [Tulip Bulb](https://stardewvalleywiki.com/Tulip_Bulb) (20g) and [Jazz Seeds](https://stardewvalleywiki.com/Jazz_Seeds) (30g) today for it to be ready on Spring 28.

 ### Spring 22